andrew-pa/rsrssr/README.md

    terraform apply
    ```

 Terraform outputs the public Cloud Run URL and the name of the Cloud Storage bucket that stores the SQLite file.
-Because the bucket is mounted directly into both the web service and the update job, database changes made from the UI are immediately persisted to GCS, and the update job flushes new feed content after each run.
+Both the web service and the update job use the same object URI exposed via `RSRSSR_DB_GCS_URI`, so user actions and feed updates are mirrored back to Cloud Storage with generation checks to prevent overwriting concurrent writes.

 ## Source Code Overview